ruchirbapat/velvet.js/README.md

 > How is this possible?
 Typescript, just typescript!

 In closing:
-*Any project, big or small, will benafit from using velvet js - as it does the heavy lifting so you can focus on what really matters.*
+*Any project, big or small, will benefit from using velvet js - as it does the heavy lifting so you can focus on what really matters.*

 ---

-The project employes the following naming convention:
+The project employs the following naming convention:
 - Classes and functions use camel casing starting with a capital : "ExampleClass", "ExampleFunction"
 - variables and member vars use camel casing : "exampleFloat", "anotherExample"
 - Private of protected properties begin with an underscore : "_privateVariable", "_PrivateMethod"